Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/src/samples/README.md

 urlFragment: documentintelligence-java-samples
 ---

-# Azure AnalyzedDocument Intelligence client library samples for Java
+# Azure Document Intelligence client library samples for Java

-Azure AnalyzedDocument Intelligence samples are a set of self-contained Java programs that demonstrate interacting with Azure AnalyzedDocument Intelligence service/ AnalyzedDocument Intelligence using the client library.
+Azure Document Intelligence samples are a set of self-contained Java programs that demonstrate interacting with Azure Document Intelligence service/ Document Intelligence using the client library.
 Each sample focuses on a specific scenario and can be executed independently.

 ## Key concepts